 If you are not making the pizza immediately; you can also keep the dough in a plastic wrap for a couple of days in the refrigerator.

-Minced garlic: I have used minced garlic as it gets flaky and crispy in the oven and adds a crunch to the pizza.
+Minced Garlic: I have used minced garlic as it gets flaky and crispy in the oven and adds a crunch to the pizza apart from the superbly delicious flavor.

-I had my homemade Pizza sauce ready and it was a great addition to this pizza.
+I had my homemade Pizza sauce ready and it was a great addition to this pizza, so I decided to use it.
 It is much more flavourful than just plain tomatoes.

 Mushroom and green bell pepper: I have used mushroom and green capsicum, instead of onions or tomatoes.